plausible/website/_posts/2021-05-17-google-amp-is-dead-amp-pages-no-longer-get-preferential-treatment-in-google-search.md

 AMP is no longer a Google requirement to create a fast-loading website.
 You can develop [a lightweight site](https://plausible.io/lightweight-web-analytics) with a great page experience and top Core Web Vitals scores even without using the restricted and Google-controlled way of building a website.

-If Google AMP is the best way for you to build a better and faster site, you can use it but in most cases simply building  without AMP would give you better scores.
+If Google AMP is the best way for you to build a better and faster site, you can use it but in most cases simply building without AMP would give you the upper hand.

 Next step for Google should be to take another look at [Google FLoC](https://plausible.io/blog/google-floc).